tankred/daily-painting/README.md

 # Daily (On Kawara) painting generator

-create app to generate a daily painting in html (see codepen) clip some copy from NYT to accompany the html painting publish a screenshot on your favorite img stream
+Create app to generate a [daily painting in html (see codepen)](https://codepen.io/tankred/pen/eHspE) clip some copy from NYT to accompany the html painting publish a screenshot on your favorite img stream